Dewatering Tubes for Dredging

-- What does your site or project call out for the target percent of solids in the effluent you need to achieve?
+- What does your site or project require as the target percent of solids in the effluent you need to achieve?

-- This may include available space (width, length) as well as the slope that may exist in your area.
+- This may include available space (width and length) as well as any slopes that may exist in your area.

 - What is the Pumping Rate?